 Recipe Ingredient Tips & Substitutions

-Mashed Bananas- You can’t make the best gluten-free banana cake unless you have perfectly ripened bananas!
-Look for bananas that are turning brown, that is when they are at the height of their sweetness, and are super soft, so mashing them is easy peasy.
+Mashed Bananas- You can't make the best gluten-free banana cake without perfectly ripened bananas!
+Look for bananas that are turning brown; that is when they are at the height of their sweetness and are super soft, so mashing them is easy peasy.

-Dairy-Free “Buttermilk”- Like my gluten-free cornbread recipe, that also uses dairy-free “buttermilk”, the dairy-free buttermilk in this gluten-free cake recipe adds a velvety richness that elevates the taste and texture.
-Coconut milk is high in fat; which produces a moist, fluffy, and tender crumb.
+Dairy-Free "Buttermilk"- Like my gluten-free cornbread recipe, which also uses dairy-free "buttermilk," the dairy-free buttermilk in this gluten-free cake recipe adds a velvety richness that elevates the taste and texture.
+Coconut milk is high in fat, which produces a moist, fluffy, and tender crumb.

-To make dairy-free “buttermilk” I combine full fat coconut milk with apple cider vinegar (though you can sub distilled white vinegar or fresh squeezed lemon juice if needed).
+To make dairy-free "buttermilk," I combine full-fat coconut milk with apple cider vinegar (though you can sub-distilled white vinegar or freshly squeezed lemon juice if needed).
 The apple cider vinegar works with the baking powder and baking soda to produce a perfectly leavened cake.

-Vegan Butter or Palm Shortening- Vegan butter and palm shortening are interchangeable in this recipe (both in the cake, and in the frosting), so feel free to use whichever works best for your dietary needs.
-I find in frosting, that I prefer a combination of the two.
+Vegan Butter or Palm Shortening- Vegan butter and palm shortening are interchangeable in this recipe (both in the cake and the frosting), so feel free to use whichever works best for your dietary needs.
+In frosting, I prefer a combination of the two.

-Gluten-Free Flours & Starches- This recipe has only been tested using the flours and starches listed.
-If you swap them out for a gluten-free all purpose blend (which I don’t recommend), I cannot guarantee your results.
+Gluten-Free Flours & Starches- This recipe has only been tested using the flour and starches listed.
+If you swap them out for a gluten-free all-purpose blend (which I don't recommend), I cannot guarantee your results.

-Eggs- This cake recipe may do okay with an egg substitute of some kind, but I haven’t tested it egg-free.
-If I were to attempt it, I think I might substitute an extra banana, so I’d use 4 bananas total instead of 3.
-Again, I haven’t tested this – I’m just sharing my thoughts here on what I might try if I were to test it.
+Eggs- This cake recipe may do okay with an egg substitute, but I still need to test it egg-free.
+If I were to attempt it, I would substitute an extra banana, so I'd use four bananas total instead of three.
+But, again, I haven't tested this - I'm sharing my thoughts here on what I might try if I test it.
 If you do attempt to make this cake egg-free, please come back and leave a comment with your results!